chznbaum/the-mom-bot/README.md

 From there, Mom Bot will scan tweets in the stream for use of bad words.
 If a tweet contains a bad word, Mom Bot will respond with an @reply to the tweeter.

 Mom Bot will also scan for @replies directed at Mom Bot.
 If a user tweets an @reply that includes a sad word, Mom Bot will tweet an @reply to the user to cheer them up.
 If a user tweets an @reply that includes a proud or happy word, Mom Bot will tweet an @reply to the user to express her pride in the user.

+### Using a Custom Bot
+Once your bot is installed, you can dig into the code to add or change functionality.
+This bot uses the `twit` NPM package to manipulate tweets and streams.
+Be sure to review the [documentation](https://github.com/ttezel/twit) for that project prior to making substantial changes.

+## Contributing

+## Credits
+* Created by [Chazona Baum](https://github.com/chznbaum) as a personal project.
+* Uses the [twit NPM package](https://www.npmjs.com/package/twit) to maniuplate tweets and streams.
+* Uses the [badwords NPM package](https://npmjs.com/package/badwords) to provide its list of "bad words" (profanity) in English.
+* Created after viewing the [Twitter Bot Tutorial Series](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV) provided by [Daniel Shiffman](http://shiffman.net).
+His Coding Rainbow series is so many shades of amazing.
+You should watch his YouTube videos and contribute on [Patreon](https://www.patreon.com/codingrainbow).

+## License
+MIT License

+Copyright (c) 2016 Chazona Baum [chazona@chazonabaum.com](mailto:chazona@chazonabaum.com)

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Changelog

+### 1.0.0
+* Initial release